Personal-Library/grider-modern-react/README.md

-# README
+# Modern React with Redux

+## Description

-This folder contains the projects created whilst attending Stephen Grider's Modern React with Redux course on udemy.
+This folder contains the projects created while attending Stephen Grider's Modern React with Redux course on udemy.

+## Technologies

+- React
+  - Class components
+  - Functional components
+  - Hooks
+  - Portals
+- Redux
+- Redux Thunk
+- Google OAuth

 ## Installation

 Each project contains an isolated create-react-app file.
 In order to access each project:

+Clone the repository

+`git clone git@github.com:Personal-Library/grider-modern-react.git`

+Move into the cloned directory

+`cd grider-modern-react`

 Change into directory